NcStudios/NcEngine/docs/Overview.md

 * Collider(Hull): expects a path to a convex hull mesh.
 * ConcaveCollider: expects a path to concave mesh.
 * MeshRenderer: expects a path to a mesh and a material wich requires three paths to textures.
+* Skybox(not a component): expects a path to a skybox asset (.nca).

 Components do not load or own the assets they use, but instead obtain a view over the data.
 This means an asset should be loaded before attempting to create a component that depends on it.
 For example, if you want to create an AudioSource that plays "my_sound.wav", you must have previously loaded "my_sound.wav" by calling LoadAudioClipAsset("my_sound.wav").
 The loading functions and supported file types can be found in [Assets.h](../nc/include/Assets.h).

-Assets related to 3d meshes can only be loaded from .nca files.
-This includes meshes, convex hulls, and concave colliders.
+Assets related to 3d meshes(meshes, convex hulls, concave colliders) and skyboxes can only be loaded from .nca files.
 This is done to move runtime-independent calculations into a preprocessing step.
-Nca files can be generated from fbx meshes using the asset builder (tools/asset_builder/build.exe).
+Nca files can be generated from input files using the asset builder (tools/asset_builder/build.exe).
 Usage can be shown by running './build --h'.
 When using NcEditor, this process is handled automatically.
 Adding fbx files to the asset manifest will create the appropriate nca files.

 ## UI
 -----